BP-H/whateverOpensSourceUntitledCoLoL/README_13.txt

+"Design a simplified and fair minting system for a creative economy platform.
+Every user starts with one root coin.
+For their first post, they can only use up to 10% of that coin.
+With each subsequent post, they can use a percentage of the remaining value of their coin.
+For example, for the second post, they can use up to 19% of what remains.
+This approach allows initial users to start small or go big right away, while new users have to earn the right to post by reaching certain karma thresholds.
+The system should be fair and easy to understand for all users, ensuring that everyone has a clear path to participation and growth."

+---

+This prompt should help guide the creation of a more streamlined structure for minting and posting!

 Perfect, I’ll begin analyzing the entire repo—including README13 and any other numbered readmes—to extract, synthesize, and consolidate all valuable agent logic, roadmap insights, and governance ideas.
 I’ll build a single Python file between 64K and 128K characters that includes the full agent logic, changelog, roadmap, governance mechanics, and all embedded references necessary for future expansion.

 The file will be self-contained, structured to overrule previous versions, and balanced with emoji-driven charm 🧠🫶😄🤖.
 I’ll also make sure it’s designed for long-term scalability and ethical, transparent monetization.
 I’ll let you know when it’s ready for review!